Paul Legault

 Paul Legault (/ləˈɡoʊ/ lə-GOH; born June 25, 1985) is a Canadian-American poet.

 Life

 Legault was born in Ottawa, Ontario, and raised in Tennessee.
 He graduated from the University of Southern California, where he obtained a BFA in screenwriting, and the University of Virginia, where he earned an MFA in creative writing.

 He is a co-founder of the translation press Telephone Books.
 Since 2010, his output has taken on characteristics similar to Kenneth Koch works such as One Thousand Avant-Garde Plays, with absurdist miniature dialogues between animate, inanimate, or abstract characters.
 In 2012, he released terse English-to-English translations of Emily Dickinson's poetry.

 His writing has been published in The Awl, Boston Review, Denver Quarterly, Field, The Literati Quarterly, Pleiades and other journals.

-From 2013 to 2015, he lived in St. Louis, Missouri, serving as a writer-in-residence at Washington University in St. Louis.
+From 2013 to 2015, he lived in St. Louis, Missouri, serving as a writer-in-residence in Arts and Sciences at Washington University in St. Louis.
 Currently, he lives in New York City.